 Colombia’s closest precedent to the FARC deal, the demobilization agreement with United Self-Defense Forces of Colombia (Autodefensas Unidas de Colombia – AUC) that ended over a decade ago, has still only obtained a disproportionately low amount of funds from former paramilitary assets.
 Only a quarter of the AUC assets under investigation were voluntarily handed over by the paramilitaries, while the rest were discovered by judicial authorities, according to reports.
 While the FARC’s peace process has been much better-conceived, more transparent and more ambitious, it will take a significant commitment from the former rebels, and probably some judicial gymnastics, to ensure that history does not repeat itself.

-InSight Crime’s Roadmap to Lasting Peace team contributed to this report and provided the research for the graphics.
+InSight Crime’s Colombia Investigative Team contributed to this report and provided the research for the graphics.

 This is the second of a series of articles that InSight Crime is publishing on the FARC’s wealth and criminal economies.
 See the first article here.